eyqs/eyqs.github.io/blog/2002-ubcs-cpen.md

 ### CPEN 221: Principles of Software Construction
-#### Sathish Gopalakrishnan, 2016W1, 98% (highest in section)
+#### Sathish Gopalakrishnan, 2016W1, 98% (highest in year)

-"Design, implementation, reasoning about software systems: abstraction and specification of software, testing, verification, abstract data types, object-oriented design, type hierarchies, concurrent software design."
+> Design, implementation, reasoning about software systems: abstraction and specification of software, testing, verification, abstract data types, object-oriented design, type hierarchies, concurrent software design.

 CPEN 221 is the mandatory second-year programming course for computer engineering, engineering physics, and (soon) biomedical engineering students, about equivalent to CPSC 210, with dabs of CPSC 110 (recursive data types) and CPSC 213 (concurrency and parallelism).